wcc19940308/friendly-github-intro/exercises/my-first-pullrequest/my-first-pullrequest-instructions.md

   5. Make a change & save the commit

-     Change some of the information for one of the test participants to your own details.
+     Change some of the information in the file.
 You might find this [handy markdown guide](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) helpful.

      <img src="../../assets/images-slides/my-first-pr-humans-edit.gif" width="80%" />